yugabyte/bank-of-anthos/DEMO.md

 ## GKE Setup

-XXX In this mode, you put Docker images into your local Docker, then tagged and pushed to GCP.
+The following steps assume you already have a GKE cluster created with its credentials in your current kubectl context.
+You will also need the Docker daemon running on your local machine to stage the containers before they are pushed to GKE.

 1. Unset any minikube Docker environment variables, if present.